-But in February of 1965 a strange and unexpected thing happened: a non-title fight that shouldn’t have attracted much attention outside of hardcore fans, became a major event with keen interest from sports fans and the mainstream media.
+But in February of 1965 a strange and unexpected thing happened: a non-title match that shouldn’t have garnered much attention outside of the hardcore fight crowd became a major event with keen interest from sports fans and the mainstream media.
 The huge success of the battle between former champion Floyd Patterson and top contender George Chuvalo showed that boxing, despite everything, maintained a strong hold on the public imagination.

 Perhaps this had something to do with the storyline of Patterson’s search for redemption.
 Floyd was Marciano’s successor and had never aroused the public’s passion.
 Polite and likable, he seemingly possessed none of the viciousness expected in a top prizefighter.
 When he was demolished in less than one round by a hulking ex-con and leg-breaker for the mob named Sonny Liston, the public felt bad for Floyd, a feeling only deepened when word came out of how after the fight the shamed ex-champion used a fake beard and glasses to exit the stadium unobserved.

 So perhaps the public’s interest in the Patterson vs Chuvalo match had to do with it being a homecoming for the former champion.
-Or maybe it was the fact it was an intriguing match-up between top contenders, with the winner promised a title shot by current champion Muhammad Ali.
-Whatever the reason, Madison Square Garden was sold-out, almost 300 press credentials had been issued, and on the night of the contest scalpers were doing brisk business along 8th Avenue.
+Or maybe it was the fact it was an intriguing duel of top contenders, with the winner promised a title shot by current champion Muhammad Ali.
+Whatever the reason, Madison Square Garden was sold-out, almost 300 press credentials had been issued, and on the night of the contest scalpers were doing brisk business along Eighth Avenue.
 At ringside was a who’s who of former champions and celebrities including Joe Louis, Rocky Marciano, and Gene Tunney.
-The odds favoured Patterson slightly, at 7 to 5.
+The odds favoured Patterson slightly at 7 to 5.